pipiwang/PROMIS-curated/README.md

 example command lines 2
 ```
 ### List of clinical report entry description
-Q: do we need a table here to explain the xlsx sheets?
+A brief description of the downloaded data here
 <!--
 ## Preprocessing tools -->

-## Generating localised zones on the prostate mask
+## Generating local zones on the prostate masks
-To generate localised zones of different granularity, run the following script:
+To generate local zones of different granularity, including hemi, quadrant, octant and Bazell zones, run the following script:

   ```bash
   python gen_localised_zones.py
   ```

-## Diagnostic Accuracy Analysiss
+## Diagnostic accuracy at patient-level and zone-levels
-To reproduce the main analysis results presented in the paper:
+To compute the main analysis results:

-1. **Specify Configuration**
+1. **Specify configuration**
    Define all required variables and directory paths in the `config.py` file.
 This includes paths to the dataset, output directories, and any relevant parameters.

-2. **Run Analysis**
+2. **Run analysis**
    Execute the main analysis script:

    ```bash